iSeFz/OOP-Assignments/README.md

 # Assignment-2-OOP
-A collaboration to complete the second assignment in the Object Oriented Programming Course at FCAI-CU.
+A collaboration to complete the Second assignment in the **Object Oriented Programming** Course at FCAI-CU.\
+Here we will cooperate and help each others in order to finish all required tasks.
+## Description